Using Source Control for Advanced Web Development

 Working with svn:externals

 The trick with

-svn:externals is that you have to add the property to the folder one level up from the folder you want to bring into your project.
-Let’s say you want to bring the contents of
+svn:externals is that the property needs to be added to the folder that is one level up from the folder being brought into the project.
+For instance, if the contents of

-assets/scripts folder via command line or a GUI like tortoiseSVN.
+/assets/scripts folder via command line or GUI such as tortoiseSVN.

 Working with Git Submodules